NeoMedSys/.github/profile/README.md

 <img align="left" width="120" alt="20200907_104224" src="https://user-images.githubusercontent.com/29639563/180444097-00b612fe-6192-4ea3-8741-070ff2714c25.png">

-The third focus area is a workflow-platform for hospital researchers and practitioners that we have called Falco.
+The third focus area is a workflow-platform for hospital researchers and practitioners that we have called **Falco**.
 The platform will serve as the key component for improving collaboration and workflow intra and inter departments, accross hospitals and hospital regions.

 <br clear="left"/>